-Tigers deepen Wasps’ woes with comeback Cup win
+Tigers overcome Wasps as Irish and Sale also win

-Premiership Rugby Cup: Leicester Tigers overturn 10-point deficit to beat Wasps
+Premiership Rugby Cup: Leicester fight back to beat Wasps as London Irish & Sale also win

 Last updated on .From the section Rugby Union